This article was updated on August 26, 2018.

 Upholding a culture is about reinforcing values through repeated communication over time.
-Sam Hodges, Co-founder and U.S. Managing Director of Funding Circle, writing for Entrepreneur magazine, says it this way: "Don't worry about saying the same thing over and over.
+Entrepreneur reports: "Don't worry about saying the same thing over and over.
 That's a big part of the job."
 Executives should communicate frequently and in a variety of ways.
 Aside from visiting offices in person as often as possible, executives could write an internal blog or record video messages that can be shared throughout the organization.

 One innovative approach finds executives facilitating an internal massive open online course (MOOC).
 The C-suite works with the learning and development team to create a four- to six-week self-guided course on culture, and all employees are invited to participate.